openlayers/openlayers/changelog/upgrade-notes.md

 ### Next release

+#### Changed behavior of the `Draw` interaction

+For better drawing experience, especially on mobile devices, two changes were made to the behavior of the Draw interaction:

+ 1. On long press, the current vertex can be moved to its desired position.
+ 2. When moving the mouse or panning the map, no draw cursor is shown, and the geometry being drawn is not updated.
+But because of 1., the draw cursor will appear on long press.

 #### Changes in proj4 integration

 Because relying on a globally available proj4 is not practical with ES modules, we have made a change to the way we integrate proj4: